developeranaz/cloudshell-novnc-automation/README.md

 # cloudshell-novnc-automation
 Google Cloudshell Free VPS with Docker-novnc and Ngrok - AUTOMATION

+#### Go To https://shell.cloud.google.com and use the below commands

 ## Before starting script give root permission
 $ ``sudo su``